Hgoatly/Discover-Skane/testing.md

 12. I want to view all the recommended places to visit in Skåne on one map, so that I know where they all are in relation to one another.

 - Navigate to the 'Map' section of the website.
+- **Test Case 1**:
+  - Ensure that Google Maps API map renders.
+- **Expected Result**: Google map should be visible.
+- **Actual Result**: Pass.

+- **Test Case 2**:
+  - Ensure that all custom markers are visible on the map.
+- **Expected Result**: All custom markers should be visible.
+- **Actual Result**: Pass.

+- **Test Case 3**:
+  - Ensure that all custom markers open infowindows when clicked.
+- **Expected Result**: All custom markers should open an infowindow when clicked.
+- **Actual Result**: Pass.

+- **Test Case 4**:
+  - Ensure that all infowindows display relevant information about their location.
+- **Expected Result**: All infowindows should display relevant information about their location.
+- **Actual Result**: Pass.

+- **Test Case 5**:
+  - Ensure that 'Attribution' links navigate to external sites when clicked, and that they open in new tabs.
+- **Expected Result**: All 'Attribution' links should navigate to external sites, and open in new tabs.
+- **Actual Result**: Pass.

 13. I want to get in touch with the site owner so that I can recommend more places to visit in Skåne.

+- **Test Case 1**:
+  - Ensure that the contact form is visible and behaves as expected.
+  - Navigate to the 'Book' section of the page.
+    - Ensure that the contact form is visible and displays the following fields:
+      - 'Name'
+      - 'Email'
+      - 'Your recommendations'
+    - Enter the following data into form fields:
+      - Your name.
+      - your email in the following format: name@host.com.
+      - Your recommendations (text input)
+    - Click 'Submit'
+      - Ensure alert box appears with the following message: "Thank you.
+Your email has been sent.
+We'll get back to you as soon as we can!"
+  - **Expected Result**: Form submits without errors, and alert box confirms submission.
+  - **Actual Result**: Form submits without errors, and alert box confirms sbmission.
+  - **Pass/Fail**: Pass.

 ## Manual Testing: